y-okochi/Megatron-Bridge/docs/contribute-new-model-in-bridge.md

 # Contribute a New Model to Megatron Bridge

-This guide explains how to add support for a new 🤗 Hugging Face model (or family) to Megatron Bridge so it can convert HF ↔ Megatron-Core formats and participate in training recipes.
+This guide explains how to add support for a new 🤗 Hugging Face model (or family) to Megatron Bridge so to convert between HF ↔ Megatron-Core formats and participate in training recipes.

 Use this checklist-style flow: scaffold → provider mapping → parameter mappings → tests → validation.